• Skip to primary navigation

 Why You'll Love This Paleo Peach Cobbler Recipe

-• gluten free & grain free: peach cobbler using almond flour
+• gluten free & grain free - the cobbler topping is made with almond flour (no oats)

 • great way to use up extra peaches